Sakorona/SDVMods/ClimatesOfFerngill/README.md

 ## Acknowledgements
 - eemie for the moon sprites
 - Prismuth for the fog sprite
+- Pathoschild for ideas
+- ChefRude for testing

 ## Changelog
+v1.3alpha28
+ - evening fog will now respect the fact it's windy and stay away
+ - some of the debug output updated to be more useful

 v1.3alpha27
+- The weather icon is working, and the pointer properly draws over it now
 - fixed the cold repeating itself
 - fog fade in/out is slowed down
 - easter egg removed